nbabynyuk/microservices-shop-sample/Readme.md

 - [ ] Swagger Code Gen sample
 - [ ] Move to Gradle

-In order to run whole stack: *docker-compose -f docker-compose.yml up*
+In order to run whole stack:
+* Kubernetes(minikube) way: all resources are in 'kubernetes-deployment' folder

+Debug tips:
+In order to install `curl` to the busybox: `kubectl exec -it busybox -- opkg-install curl` Gratitude to Abdennour TOUMI, https://stackoverflow.com/questions/62847331/is-there-possible-to-install-curl-into-busybox-in-kubernetes-pod

+* Docker compose: *docker-compose -f docker-compose.yml up* - outdated,
+not all services might work properly